Find Me On

 Goat Cheese & Rhubarb Chutney Bruschette

-There were two old rhubarb patches in my backyard when I bought my house years ago, so I’m always looking for things to do with my tangy crop.
-This year, I made tons of this simple chutney and froze it in ice cube trays to enjoy as a condiment with cheese, as in this recipe, or with grilled chicken or fish.
+There were two old rhubarb patches in the backyard of my old home when I bought it 30 years ago.
+So, I was always looking for things to do with my tangy crop.
+I often made tons of simple chutney and froze it in ice cube trays to enjoy as a condiment with cheese.
 Delicious.

 About 1 cup finely diced rhubarb (1-2 stalks)